October 15, 2019

 Dr. Tsan hypnotizing audience of 1200 people.

 At the Philadelphia Hypnotherapy Clinic, internationally recognized hypnotherapist Medical Doctor Victor Tsan treats patients with various medical conditions.
-As a physician, he also combines clinical Hypnosis therapy with homeopathic medicines and acupuncture, thus significantly increasing the treatment success rate.
+As a physician, he also combines clinical hypnosis therapy with homeopathic medicines and acupuncture, thus significantly increasing the treatment success rate.

 Contact our clinic at 267-403-3085 or use our online scheduling system.